jgsogo/template-cpp-project/README.md

 >
 > Search for TODO comments to apply the changes that are required to your specific project
 > and spend some time having a look to '.github/workflows' files to adjust them to your needs
+>
+> Most of this template is thought to work together with 'https://github.com/jgsogo/conan-recipes'
+> repository, you might need to move some of those files to your own organization.

 ## Build and run locally